 Gloucester City Council work closely with the other district authorities within Gloucestershire, South Gloucestershire council and other local partners.
 As a consortium of local authorities we have planned locally how we intend to work towards improving energy efficiency across housing within our updated Affordable Warmth Strategy.

 The latest strategy is available to view or download below:

 The affordable warmth strategy spans the next five years with a rolling action plan, it is intended that the action plan will be updated on a yearly basis and progress will be published every two years in line with requirements under HECA.
-The next progress update will be published here by the 31 st March 2015.

 Improve your home and stay warm and well!